Jbong17/ATSA_ReviewerAPP/README.md

 streamlit run app.py
 ```

-Streamlit will print a local URL (usually `http://localhost:8501`).
-Open it in
+Streamlit prints a local URL (usually `http://localhost:8501`).

-any browser.
+### Phone use without internet

+Streamlit needs a Python server.
+To use this from your phone offline:

+1. Run `streamlit run app.py --server.address 0.0.0.0` on your laptop.
+2. Find the laptop's local IP (e.g. `192.168.1.42`).
+3. On your phone, connect to the **same Wi-Fi**, open
+   `http://192.168.1.42:8501`.
+No internet round-trip required.

-## Deploy to Streamlit Community Cloud (recommended for phone access)
+## Deploy to Streamlit Community Cloud

-The fastest way to get this on your phone as a near-PWA:

-1. **Push to GitHub.** Create a new public repo (e.g. `atsa-reviewer`) and
-   commit two files at the root:
-   - `app.py`
-   - `requirements.txt`
+1. Push to GitHub (root must contain `app.py`, `requirements.txt`, and the
+   `reviewer/` package).

-2. **Deploy.** Go to [share.streamlit.io](https://share.streamlit.io), sign in
+2. Go to [share.streamlit.io](https://share.streamlit.io), sign in, click
-   with GitHub, click *New app*, point it at your repo, set *Main file path*
+   *New app*, point at the repo, set *Main file path* to `app.py`, deploy.
-   to `app.py`, click *Deploy*.
-First deploy takes ~2 minutes.

-3. **Open on phone.** When the cloud URL is live, open it in:
-   - **Android (Chrome):** menu (⋮) → *Add to Home screen* → confirm.
+3. On phone: add the cloud URL to home screen (Chrome → menu → *Add to Home
-   - **iOS (Safari):** Share button (□↑) → *Add to Home Screen* → confirm.
+   screen*; Safari → Share → *Add to Home Screen*).

-   The app will now launch from the home screen icon and open in a near-fullscreen
-   webview — close enough to a native app for studying purposes.

-> **Note on "true" PWA**: Streamlit Community Cloud doesn't expose the manifest
-> or service worker in a way that makes it a fully installable PWA on every
-> platform.
-The "Add to Home Screen" path above works on every modern mobile
-> browser and is the recommended approach.
-If you want a true PWA wrapper, see
-> the `streamlit-pwa-template` project on GitHub which embeds the app in an
-> iframe on a static site you control.

-## Tips for mobile use

-- The sidebar collapses into a hamburger menu on narrow screens — tap the `>`
-  arrow at the top-left to navigate between sections.
-- Plots reflow automatically.
-Pinch-to-zoom works on the live simulations.
-- Sliders are tap-and-drag.
-For finer control, tap the slider once then use the
-  on-screen `←` `→` keys.
-- The Recall Drill page has *Previous / Shuffle / Next* buttons designed to be
-  tappable with one thumb.

 ## What's in the app